- 2020 Final Data

 Required Key Measure Data Submission – When

 Each Diabetes Best Practice has one Required Key Measure.
 SDPI grant programs must submit baseline and final RKM data via the SOS for their Target Group.
-Due dates for FY 2017 and 2018 are listed below.
+Due dates for 2021 are listed below.

 Grantees may also submit RKM data more often, if that is possible and helpful for their program.